quicwg/base-drafts/draft-ietf-quic-recovery.md

 Timer-based loss detection recovers from losses that cannot be handled by ack-based loss detection.
-It uses a single timer which switches between a crypto handshake retransmission timer, a Tail Loss Probe timer and Retransmission Timeout mechanisms.
+It uses a single timer which switches between a crypto retransmission timer, a Tail Loss Probe timer and Retransmission Timeout mechanisms.

-### Crypto Handshake Timeout
+### Crypto Retransmission Timeout

 Data in CRYPTO frames is critical to QUIC transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.